Georgia State Route 278

-State Route 278 (SR 278) is a 10.9 mi rural southwest–northeast state highway located in the central part of the U.S. state of Georgia.
+State Route 278 (SR 278) is a 10.9 mi rural southwest–northeast state highway located in the southern part of the U.S. state of Georgia.
+It is locally known as Montrose Road.

 Route description

 SR 278 is not part of the National Highway System, a system of routes important to the nation's economy, mobility and defense.

 Bleckley County

 SR 278 begins at an intersection with SR 26 northeast of Cochran in Bleckley County.
 The route heads north, then curves to the northeast to an intersection with Walker Mullis Road.
 Farther to the northeast is an intersection, with Cary Road heading to the northwest and Cary Salem Road heading to the southeast.
 A short distance later, Goldboro Road heads to the east.
 After that, is an intersection with Robert P. Lassiter Road.
 Then, the highway intersects Pea Ridge Road, which heads to the northwest.
 SR 278 then intersects Mt.
 Carmel Church Road and Talmadge Coley Road in rapid succession.